Online Retraining

 EMG DFA Long Detrended fluctuation analysis of the full-wave rectified EMG over 9 log-spaced windows, where the minimum window size is 48, and the maximum is 192.
 A measurement of self-affinity.

-EMG Power Total spectral component of the EMG.
+EMG Power Total Welch-averaged band power (Z²) of the EMG.

-EMG Power Mean First statistical moment of the EMG power spectral density.
+EMG Power Mean Mean frequency (spectral centroid) of the EMG power spectral density.

-EMG Power Variance Second statistical moment of the EMG power spectral density.
+EMG Power Variance Second central moment about frequency (spectral variance) of the EMG power spectral density.

-EMG Power Skewness Third statistical moment of the EMG power spectral density.
+EMG Power Skewness Third standardized central moment about frequency (spectral skewness) of the EMG power spectral density.

-EMG Power Kurtosis Fourth statistical moment of the EMG power spectral density.
+EMG Power Kurtosis Fourth standardized central moment about frequency (spectral excess kurtosis) of the EMG power spectral density.

 Select training data.